CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ```

 !!! note
-     Please make sure to specify the right version of the Nextflow module as
+     Please make sure to specify the correct version of the Nextflow module as
      some pipelines require a specific version of Nextflow.

 ## 4. Set-up your Nextflow pipeline environment

 Running Nextflow pipelines can sometimes be quite compute-intensive and may
-require downloading large volumes of data, such as databases and container
+require downloading large volumes of data such as databases and container
 images.
 This can take a while and may not even work successfully for the first
-time when downloading multiple Apptainer/Singularity images or databases on
+time when downloading multiple Apptainer/Singularity images or databases.
-Puhti.

 You can do the following basic preparation steps before running your Nextflow
 pipeline: